 Named Spaces Adjacent to the Falling Leaves Foundation Medical Innovation Building

-The overall design of the Falling Leaves Foundation Medical Innovation Building allows UCI to foster dynamic alliances that move discovery from inspiration to practice.
+The overall design of the Falling Leaves Foundation Medical Innovation Building allows UC Irvine to foster dynamic alliances that move discovery from inspiration to practice.
 There is the opportunity to name the new home for the Precision Omics Collaboratory, as well as custom-designed laboratories and gathering spaces.
 As a philanthropic partner, you will ensure our scientists have the space, resources and facilities needed to perform their life-changing work.

 Endowed Research Grants